fenixkim/kirby-rendertime/README.md

 Quickly show the php-rendertime of your Kirby page in the code, on the page or in the browser-tab.

-*- update -* There is an excellent fork of this plug-in, which makes my version deprecated.
+**update** There is an excellent fork of this plug-in, which makes my version deprecated.

 https://gist.github.com/fenixkim/247464fbb18eb23625fa